 The glaze mixture is excellent on pork as well.
 Consider glazing baked or grilled pork chops with the honey mustard mixture, or brush some over ribs or a pork loin roast just before it's finished in the oven.

-- In a bowl, combine the honey, mustard, curry powder, butter, and peppers; blend well.
+In a bowl, combine honey, mustard, curry powder, butter, and peppers; blend well.

-- Arrange the chicken breasts, skin or meaty side up in a lightly greased baking pan.
-Coat the chicken with the honey mixture.
+Arrange chicken breasts, skin or meat-side up, in a lightly greased baking pan.
+Coat chicken with honey mixture.
 Cover with foil and refrigerate for an hour or two.

-- Bake the chicken, covered tightly with foil, in the preheated oven for 45 minutes.
+Bake chicken, covered tightly with foil, for 45 minutes.

-- Remove foil and baste the chicken with pan juices.
+Remove foil and baste chicken with pan juices.
 Continue baking, uncovered, for 30 minutes longer, basting every 10 to 15 minutes.

-According to the USDA, the minimum safe temperature for chicken is 165 F. Use a reliable instant-read thermometer inserted int the center of a few of the chicken breasts (not touching bone).
+- According to the USDA, the minimum safe temperature for chicken is 165 F. Use a reliable instant-read thermometer inserted into the center of a few of the chicken breasts (not touching bone).